Shuchi-Brata-Roy/Computer_Graphics-Project/README.md

 **Project title - Village Fair**

-This is our Computer Graphics course final project.
+This is our final project of Computer Graphics course.

 _Group Members-
 i) Siam Tafimul Islam (ID_20-43021-1)